jaichandm/project-s23-machine-learning/README.md

 <a name="overview"></a>
 ## Overview on the project
 ### Objective:
-The objective of this machine learning project is to predict the price of a laptop based on its specifications and features such as CPU, RAM, screen size, storage, brand, etc.
+The objective of this machine learning project is to predict the price of a laptop based on its specifications and features such as CPU, RAM, screen size, Resolution, storage, brand, etc.

+### Introduction:
+This project aims to build a machine learning model to predict the price of a laptop based on its specifications and features.
+Features that might be important in predicting laptop prices include brand, processor, RAM, storage, screen size, graphics card, and operating system.
+Some combinations of features that may be useful in predicting laptop prices include Processor and RAM, Graphics Card and Processor, and Storage and Brand.
+The goal is to create a model that can assist consumers in making informed decisions about purchasing laptops by providing them with an estimated price range based on the laptop's specifications.

 __Note:__ Switched to Laptop price prediction instead of project on Boston House Prices
 <p align="right">(<a href="#readme-top">back to top</a>)</p>